piratuks/typescript-event-emitter/README.md

 6. Async/Await Pattern:
     - leveraging async/await for asynchronous operations ensures that it can handle asynchronous listeners gracefully.
 7. Global Event Bus Integration:
-    - the integration with a global event bus enhances the modularity and usability of event system.
+    - the integration with a global event bus enhances the modularity and usability of the event system.
 8. Error Handling:
     - logging errors to the console.